 u = X-X-Y, d = X-Y-Y,

 where X is a subquark with an electric charge of +5/9 and Y is a subquark with an electric charge of -4/9.
 It needs to be emphasized that this is not merely some ad hoc model of particle physics that has been used to interpret thousands of details about the constituents of MPAs; it is in fact not even a hypothesis.
 Rather, these compositions are a logical deduction that is free of any assumptions.
 The criterion of self-consistency is so powerful that it enables these subquark compositions of up and down quarks to be inferred from the micro-psi observations of Besant & Leadbeater!
 As pointed out in the section Occult Chemistry, the "atom" of an element as described with micro-psi is not that familiar to chemists and physicists but an object akin to what nuclear physicists call a "compound nucleus" that was formed from two atomic nuclei of an element prior to the appearance of imagery in the altered state of consciousness of the person using this yogic siddhi.
 (We say only "akin" because — unlike a compound nucleus — the MPA is stable, at least whilst under micro-psi observation).
 This interpretation of MPAs invalidates all past criticisms and debunkings of the work of Besant & Leadbeater that implicitly assumed that they had described atoms, with the implication that their claim had to be wrong because their descriptions contradict well-established, scientific knowledge about atoms and atomic nuclei.
-The process of transformation of pairs of nuclei into MPAs went on "behind the scenes," so to speak, so that Besant & Leadbeater were oblivious of the radical, psychokinetic effect their consciousness (or, rather, their trained, mental will) had on
+The process of transformation of pairs of nuclei into MPAs went on "behind the scenes," so to speak, so that Besant & Leadbeater were oblivious of the radical, psychokinetic effect their consciousness (or, rather, their trained, mental will) had on the individual

 |Annie Besant (1847-1933) & Charles W. Leadbeater (1854-1934).|

-the individual atoms that came under their scrutiny.
+atoms that came under their scrutiny.
 This section will provide examples of some of the simplest MPAs and how well their compositions can be understood in terms of a single hypothesis, namely, that MPAs contain all the quarks that originated in two (usually) similar nuclei of the element in question.
 Such is the level of correlation that emerges from this analysis of the first 20 elements in the chemical periodic table (the author's book ESP of Quarks and Superstrings contains analysis of 48 elements) that it is completely implausible to dismiss it as all due to coincidence.
 Such an scenario requires accepting the miraculous possibility of a series of agreements between observation and theoretical prediction that are so numerous that the probability of their occurrence by chance would be infinitesimally small.
 It does not require the formal application of a statistical test in order to detect this qualitative consistency, although such tests of the level of quantitative agreement do yield highly significant results.
 All one needs is common sense in assessing what could and what could not be the result of chance.
 Unfortunately, in their desperation to debunk Occult Chemistry because it discredits the philosophical presuppositions of what materialistic science deems possible (something which they feel obliged to defend at any cost), some sceptics have displayed a singular lack of common sense.
 Moreover, unable to explain why Besant & Leadbeater should have bothered to go to enormous lengths of complexity to describe atoms in a way that they knew seriously contradicted some basic notions of atomic theory (hardly the action of fraudsters!), these desperate critics resort to the tired tactic of making ad hominem attacks, exaggerating the seriousness of some defect of character that they imagine they see in either or both Theosophists in order to induce doubt about the validity of their work.
 For example, what they want you to believe is that their uncovering some hitherto unknown fact about Leadbeater, such as that he fibbed about his date of birth for some reason, is sufficient to discredit everything he claimed about his clairvoyant abilities, including his paranormal observation of atoms, because it demonstrates that he could lie about some things!
-It does not do this at all, of course, just as the fact that millions of people lie on their curriculum vitae to their prospective employers about their past achievements does not necessarily invalidate the worth of their subsequent work.
+Of course, it does not do this at all, just as the fact that millions of people lie on their curriculum vitae to their prospective employers about their past achievements does not necessarily invalidate the worth of their subsequent work.
 Each of Leadbeater's clairvoyant claims has to be assessed objectively and scientifically on its own merits, not merely upon a highly subjective assessment of his character or imagined faults.
 Sceptics are fond of quoting American astronomer Carl Sagan's declaration that "extraordinary claims require extraordinary evidence."
 Well, in the case of Occult Chemistry we have such evidence when this body of work is properly understood.
 In fact, we have volumes of it.
 Humans have a tendency to avoid making the effort to evaluate the truth of complex issues by relying on their instant impressions of them.
 Debunkers like to exploit this laziness by presenting people with a simplistic, irrelevant or illegitimate reason to doubt some paranormal claim.
 It is as though they expect you to dismiss as fraudulent and worthless the pioneering work of some Nobel Prize winner in physics or medicine merely because they discovered that the distinguished researcher had been fined once by a law court for parking his car in the wrong place!
 Such is the level of desperate, ludicrous argument so often resorted to by debunkers in their smear tactics against people who claimed to possess paranormal abilities that these sceptics cannot expose as false.
 Never let it be forgotten that ad hominem or mud-flinging arguments are always the last resort of someone who realises that he has lost the debate .....

 The account of every element recorded in Occult Chemistry includes diagrams that depict the break-up of the constituents of its MPA.
 According to the two Theosophists' assistant, C. Jinarajadasa (see here), this task of disintegrating groups of UPAs and studying the various configurations of the lines of force binding them together was Besant's main contribution, whereas Leadbeater concentrated upon examining how particles were arranged inside MPAs and determining their global configurations, numbers and how many UPAs they comprised.
 These "disintegration diagrams" turn out to provide crucial information for testing the author's theory that the subquarks released from two atomic nuclei regrouped themselves into an MPA prior to its micro-psi observation.
 In fact, Besant's work proved far more valuable in this task than Leadbeater's because the huge volume of details that she, alone, contributed enables far more testable correlations to be made between the micro-psi observations and the author's theoretical interpretation of MPAs.
 It was Leadbeater's accurate counting of UPA populations in MPAs that provides the essential clue that two atomic nuclei form the latter (with its inference that UPAs are subquarks).
 But it is Besant's observations of the string configurations binding UPAs together and the "positivity" or "negativity" that she ascribed to their bound states that enable the vital correlation to be made between these states and the up and down quark compositions of the nucleons present in the two parent nuclei.
 It is all these details, overwhelmingly consistent with theoretical prediction, that provide convincing evidence that Besant & Leadbeater remote-viewed quarks and subquarks that are both bound by strings or colour/magnetic flux tubes in accordance with the string model version of quantum chromodynamics.